The dream of building a state-of-the-art, multi-use performing arts center in Charlotte dates back to the late 1970s.

 Knight Theater at Levine Center for the Arts

 Knight Theater seats 1,191 with in the orchestra, grand tier and mezzanine levels.
 A variety of dance and music shows are hosted here.
-It is the home theater for North Carolina Dance Theatre.
+It is the home theater for Charlotte Ballet.
 The theater is physically connected and shares lobby space with the Bechtler Museum of Modern Art.

 Blumenthal Performing Arts Center is supported by its members and donors, the City of Charlotte, Mecklenburg County, the annual fund drive of the Arts & Science Council of Charlotte/Mecklenburg, Inc., and the Grassroots Arts Program of the North Carolina Arts Council, a state agency.